 I added black mulch around the rest of my paver path and Scotch Moss.
 Mulch is gorgeous, and call me crazy but I love how it smells.

-So those are my tips for landscaping your raised garden beds.
 You could also add climbing plants, garden accessories, an arbor, or even a whimsical gnome because YOLO.

 Find more ideas for your garden: